-- The actual percentage of the Sub-Funds Portfolio (Portfolio, in this respect, did not comprise on-rated derivatives and instruments that are non-rated by nature (e. g., cash and deposits)) invested in best-in-class issuers (issuers with a minimum SRI Rating of 2 out of a scale from 0-4) was 98.08 % - The actual percentage of the benchmark invested in best-in-class issuers was 100 % - The Principal Adverse Impacts (PAIs) of investment decisions on sustainability factors were considered through the adherence to the exclusion criteria applied for direct investments.
-The following sustainable minimum exclusion criteria for direct investments were applied: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human

-Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption issues,

-- securities issued by companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - securities issued by companies that derive more than 10% of their revenues from weapons, military equipment, and services, - securities issued by companies that derive more than 10% of their revenue from thermal coal extraction, - securities issued by utility companies that generate more than 20% of their revenues from coal, - securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.
+- The actual percentage of KPI coverage of the Sub-Fund's Portfolio (Portfolio in this respect does not comprise derivatives and instruments that are non-evaluated by nature (e. g., cash and deposits)) was 99.57~% - The actual weighted average GHG Intensity portfolio vs weighted average GHG Intensity of the benchmark was $78.66\ \%$ - The Principal Adverse Impacts (PAIs) of investment decisions on sustainability factors were considered through the adherence to the exclusion criteria applied for direct investments.
+The following sustainable minimum exclusion criteria for direct investments were applied: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption issues, - securities issued by companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - securities issued by companies that derive more than 10% of their revenues from weapons, military equipment, and services, - securities issued by companies that derive more than 10% of their revenue from thermal coal extraction. - securities issued by utility companies that generate more than 20% of their revenues from coal, - securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.